danirus/django-comments-xtd/docs/webapi.rst

       @receiver(should_request_be_authorized)
       def my_callback(sender, comment, request, **kwargs):
+          if (
+              (request.user and request.user.is_authenticated) or
-          if request.auth == settings.MY_DRF_AUTH_TOKEN:
+              (request.auth and request.auth == settings.MY_DRF_AUTH_TOKEN)
+          ):
               return True

+The left part of the *if* is True when the ``rest_framework.authentication.SessionAuthentication`` recognizes the user posting the comment as a signed in user.
+However if the user sending the comment is a mere visitor and the request contains a valid **Authorization** token, then our class ``simple.apiauth.APIRequestAuthentication`` will have put the auth token in the request.
+If the auth token contains the value given in the setting **MY_DRF_AUTH_TOKEN** we can considered the request authorized.

 Post a test comment as a visitor
 ********************************

 Now with the previous changes in place launch the Django development server and let's try to post a comment using the web API.

-These are the fields that have to be sent when the user posting the comment is a mere visitor instead of a signed in user:
+These are the fields that have to be sent:

  * **content_type**: A string with the content_type ie: ``content_type="articles.article"``.
  * **object_pk**: The object ID we are posting the comment to.